KangChiaPin/WingDesign/README.md

 ## Open
 2. Add an example code if necessary (With a public-editable sheet)
 3. Function of adding data to the sheet
-4. How about let the parameter be url rather than key?

 ## Close
 1. Test that if this program still work with current spreadsheet